 Care designed with women in mind.
-Our obstetrics and gynecology experts provide research-backed care that is tailored specifically for each woman.
+Our experts provide research-backed care that is tailored specifically for each woman.
 We help make care more convenient — offering advanced in-office procedures, the latest diagnostic tests for fast results, and access to comprehensive women’s health services for women of all ages — all in one location.
 Our highly-trained physicians and staff are sensitive to the needs of every woman, so you can feel comfortable and confident in your care and treatment.

 Leaders in advanced robotic surgery.
 We have some of the world’s most experienced robotic surgeons for gynecologic laparoscopy and robotic-assisted surgery.
 In fact, doctors come from all over the world to learn from our expertise.
 The University of Miami Health System was the first academic medical center to get the da Vinci Xi robotic surgery system and complete more than 5,000 robotic surgeries — procedures that offer less pain, lower risks of infection, and a quicker recovery.